 It’s easy for most kids to connect to animals like dogs and cats, but all animals have extraordinary superpowers and value to our ecosystems—especially insects!
-As part of our July, 2021 Calendar, we share this sweet, fun way to turn recycled materials into a home for tiny friends—our Tinkergarten community's name for the critters that creep, crawl, buzz and fly around us outside.
-We can't think of a better way to stoke kids' curiosity, empathy and love of nature!
+In this sweet activity, kids turn recycled materials into a home for tiny friends—our Tinkergarten community's name for the critters that creep, crawl, buzz and fly around us outside.
+We can't think of a better way to stoke kids' creativity, curiosity, empathy and love of nature!

 Head outside with a clear container to look for tiny friends.
 Read here for ideas on where to look for critters in your outdoor space.
 Model how to search for and handle tiny friends with gentle care and fascination.
 Help kids gently scoop a tiny friend (i.e. ant, worm) into a container for a closer look.
 Talk together about the shapes of the different body parts you see.
 Notice how each body part helps the tiny friend to move, gather food, etc. As you notice the body parts and movements of the tiny friends, try out moving like them, too.